Curriculum Statement 2020 - 2021

 Current Key Stage 4

 All students study English Language and Literature, Maths and Science leading to GCSE qualifications.
-Students choose at least 1 GCSE option from Geography, History and Spanish from the English Baccalaureate (EBacc) suite of subjects and up to 2 further GCSE options from either the EBacc subjects listed above and/or Art, Computer Science, Food Preparation and Nutrition, Sports Science and Religious Studies.
+Students choose at least 1 GCSE option from Geography, History and Spanish from the English Baccalaureate (EBacc) suite of subjects and up to 2 further GCSE options from either the EBacc subjects listed above and/or Art, Computer Science, Food Preparation and Nutrition, and Religious Studies.
+We also offer a Cambridge National Sports Science..

 All students in Key Stages 3 and 4 study Personal, Social, Health, Citizenship and Careers Education (PSHCE) on 5 collapsed curriculum days throughout the year.
 At Key Stage 4 this includes elements of Religious Education.